TimSchulz1991/msp4-django-8gag/README.md

 The initially sketched wireframes of the page on desktop and mobile can be seen below.
 The final page ended up being very close to these mockups.
-![This image provides an overview of the initial wireframes for desktop and mobile](media/readme/wireframes.png)
+![This image provides an overview of the initial wireframes for desktop and mobile](media/readme/wireframes.png) During the wireframing process I was gathering inspiration and ideas from the 9GAG website and made sure to implement its most important features and design elements.

 ## Agile